 The south wing of the Ferry Building in the early 1940’s:

 The Fairmont Hotel and part of the exclusive (like the sign on Dennis the Menace’s tree house “no gurls allowed”) Pacific-Union Club on Nob Hill:

 Ah, Playland-at-the-Beach!
 It always fascinates me that you can see the entire western side of San Francisco from Sutro Heights!

-Benjamino Bufano’s statue of Saint Francis near Fisherman’s Wharf: It’s probably my imagination, but that fellow on the left looks like Jesus!
+Benjamino Bufano’s statue of Saint Francis near Fisherman’s Wharf in the 1970’s: It’s probably my imagination, but that fellow on the left looks like Jesus!